Creating Connectors

 Distributing the Connector

 To share your connector with other developers and the wider community, you can publish it in the Mendix Marketplace.
-While publishing, you may choose to publish it for everyone or just for your company.
-In case you choose the second option, it will only be available to other developers belonging to the same company.
-For more information on how to publish to the Marketplace, and the difference between public and private publishing, see the Adding New Marketplace Content section of Share Marketplace Content.
+You can choose to publish it for everyone or just for your company.
+If you choose to only publish for your company, it will only be available to other developers belonging to the same company as you.
+For more information on how to publish to the Marketplace, and the difference between public and private publishing, see the Adding New Marketplace Content section of Uploading to the Marketplace.

 Once you publish the connector and someone imports it in their Mendix app, all of these elements will be placed in the same location from which they are exported.